Why Should We Colonize Mars?

 It will inspire the entire world.

 Nothing is more inspiring than a group of people banding together to achieve a common goal.
 And no goal is more noble than ensuring that humanity expands and survives on another planet.
 The mission to colonize Mars will bring together people of all countries, ethnicities, cultures, and backgrounds.
 It will be the largest-scale, most expensive, and most significant mission in all of human history.
-It will lead to generations of young scientists, engineers, artists, philosophers, and explorers in every country on Earth.
+It will inspire generations of young scientists, engineers, artists, philosophers, and explorers in every country on Earth.
 And it could very well be the singular event that unites the entire human race behind the same goal.
 Ultimately, we are all citizens of the same pale blue dot.

 It gives humanity a second point of failure.